-Residents of Las Vegas, Nev. pick up paychecks that are higher than any other city — the median salary is around $32.50 per hour; other top-paying cities include Winchester, Va. ($22.80) and Front Royal, Va. (approximately $19.19).
-The highest pay by state can be found in Nevada, where pay average out at around $32.50 per hour.
+Residents of Las Vegas, Nev. pick up paychecks that are higher than any other city — the median salary is about $32.50 per hour; other top-paying cities include Winchester, Va. ($22.80) and Front Royal, Va. (around $19.19).
+Within the company, workers earn the highest pay (an average of $32.50 per hour) in Nevada.

 Certifications and Degrees

 Those lacking certification bring in much lower salaries than Registered Nurses, who make $37.58 per hour.
 The highest-paying degree here is a Bachelor's Degree; Valley Health awards approximately $22.75 to these degree-holders.

 The highest-paying skill to have in this role seems to be Acute Care; employees claiming this as part of the toolbox earn a median of about $33.50 per hour.
 A skill that is commonly seen around here is Phlebotomy; nearly one in eight deem it necessary for work.
 Key skills also include Customer Service, Cardiology, and Case Management.

 With a more than 3 to 1 female-to-male ratio, women represent the better half of Valley Health's employees who responded to the survey.